knight-raj/Hospital_analysis_SQL/README.md

 ```sql
 SELECT SUM(Patients_Count) FROM Hospital_Records;
 ```
-Calculates the total number of patients across all hospitals and departments.
+Calculates the total number of patients across all hospitals and departments.<br>
-Purpose: Calculates the total number of patients across all hospitals and departments.
+Purpose: Calculates the total number of patients across all hospitals and departments. <br>

 Explanation:
-SUM(Patients_Count) aggregates the Patients_Count column to provide the total number of patients.
+<li>SUM(Patients_Count) aggregates the Patients_Count column to provide the total number of patients.</li>
-It gives an overall idea of the patient load handled by all hospitals in the dataset.
+<li></li>It gives an overall idea of the patient load handled by all hospitals in the dataset.</li>

 ### 2. Average Number of Doctors per Hospital
 ```sql